Why Economists should embrace Data Science

-There are many sectors that are being disrupted by Data Science: e.g. finance, insurance, healthcare; public policy.
+There are many sectors that are being disrupted by Data Science: e.g. finance, insurance, media, healthcare; public policy.
 They are highly regulated sectors so they also need thorough documentation of modelling processes.
 Many economists go into client-facing roles in those sectors, so they become well-accustomed to summarising the output of quantitative projects to clients and develop a thorough domain knowledge (e.g. of regulatory issues).

 I believe that economics and Data Science complement each other greatly.
 They both have a lot in common, such as a solid foundation in statistics.
 However, there is much that each discipline can teach the other.
 Economists have a thorough knowledge of areas such as finance and consumer behaviour, yet do not have much exposure to key Data Science tools in the academic curriculum.
 Economists have a tradition in communicating mathematical models to a wider audience, but that kind of communication can be tricky for data scientists if the models they use are very abstract.

-These are examples that come to mind on why economists should learn Data Science skills:
+Why economists should learn Data Science skills:

 - Open-source programming is growing rapidly.
 There are R and Python packages that make analytics workflows easier compared to proprietary software (e.g. data cleaning, scripting to automate tasks, more flexible modelling).

 - The learning curve to get started in Data Science is not steep, even compared to the learning curve faced by some software engineers.
 The statistical foundations of machine learning are similar to those used in econometrics.

 - Business problems now draw upon data on a vast scale, e.g. metadata.
 Interacting with that data requires knowledge and experience with various data types, databases and specialist big data tools.